-49:5 The Servant has a two-fold mission from the Lord who formed (yotseriy, meaning to fashion or ordain) Him from the womb to be His Servant.
-That mission is to bring Jacob again to Him and to restore the preserved of Israel.
+49:5 And now, saith the Lord that formed me from the womb to be his servant, to bring Jacob again to him, Though Israel be not gathered, yet shall I be glorious in the eyes of the Lord, and my God shall be my strength.
+God speaks, and reaffirms His relationship with His Servant.
+The Servant has a two-fold mission from the Lord who formed (yotseriy, meaning to fashion or ordain) Him from the womb to be His Servant.
+He has loved Him before He even entered the world.
+God has called His servant to be a part of the work that He is doing.
+And His mission is to bring Jacob again to Him and to restore the preserved of Israel.
 This first aspect of His assignment is to the House of Israel and to the believing remnant of Israel in particular.
 As Christians we often forget that Christianity came out of Judaism.
 Jesus was a Jew.
 His first 12 apostles were Jews.
 The original church was a church of Jews.
-When Peter preaches his first sermon at Pentecost, he preaches to Jews, Read Acts 2:1-12, 36-41.
+When Peter preaches his first sermon at Pentecost, he preaches to Jews (Read Acts 2:1-12, 36-41).
 Though the Servant would be rejected by the nation, yet He would be honored by God.
 He would not only approve His character and work, but God would be His strength.

-49:6 This is a light (small) thing for You to be My Servant...
-But God goes on to says it is not just enough for the Jews to come back in right relationship, He loves the Gentiles as well.
+49:6 And he said, It is a light thing that thou shouldest be my servant to raise up the tribes of Jacob, and to restore the preserved of Israel: I will also give thee for a light to the Gentiles, that thou mayest be my salvation unto the end of the earth.
+God tells His Servant This is a light (small) thing for You to be My Servant...
+But God goes on to say, it is not just enough for the Jews to be raised up (the tribes of Jacob) and restore the preserved of Israel in right relationship, but in the eyes of the Lord, He loves the Gentiles as well.
 In addition, The Messiah is also commissioned to be a light to the Gentiles.
-The Messiah shall be glorified in the conversion of the Gentiles and God will use His chosen people to bless all the nations of the earth.
 Why all this?
 So that My salvation may reach to the end of the earth.
-The Messiah would not simply bring salvation; He would be . . . salvation to the ends of the earth.
+The Messiah would not simply bring salvation; He would be my salvation to the ends of the earth.
+The Messiah shall be glorified in the conversion of the Gentiles, and God will use His chosen people to bless all the nations of the earth.